Name of Organization: Sam Onyemaechi Humanitarian Foundation.

 What we propose?

-We will design and run campaigns involving adolescents’ young people and adult from rural and urban areas every year starting with the end of year 1.
-This will help to consolidate their learnings and create awareness about social issues.
+We will design and run campaigns involving adolescents young people and adult from rural and urban areas every year starting with the end of year 1.
+The theme of the campaign will be designed by the adolescents.
+This will help them to consolidate their learnings and create awareness about social issues.

 Food security is indispensable prerequisite for the survival of mankind and his economic activities including food production.
 Food is different from other commodities because of its inevitability for survival and existence.
 In Southeast, there is high level of hunger and food insecurity for the past four decades as a result of neglect in food production when oil has become the major export product and because of the adoption of neo-liberal economic policies such as devaluation of naira, trade liberalization and withdrawal of government from economic activities, ethnic and religious conflicts; disasters, such as flooding and drought have also contributed to food insecurity in Nigeria.

 Unfortunately, most of the food need in Nigeria is produced by peasant farmers who lack capital, skills, energy and other viable ingredients to produce on large quantity that will meet the required of the growing population.
 A proportion of the population experiences food insecurity at some time in a given year because of food deprivation and lack of access to food due to economic resource constraints.
 Still, food insecurity in Southeast is not of the same intensity as in some developing countries.
 In the 2021 Global Hunger Index, Nigeria ranks 103rd out of the 116 countries with sufficient data to calculate 2021 GHI scores.
 With a score of 28.3, Nigeria has a level of hunger that is serious.
 Let's join hands together in integrating the productivity and incomes of small- scale farmers by promoting sustainable food production systems and resilient agricultural practices.